Are you considering a job in the realm of Nursing?

 What do I need to get into Nursing School?

 Programs for nursing can be quite competitive, so it is important for students to plan as soon as they arrive at SOU.
 Since RN programs occur at different levels of education, the first question that students should ask themselves is which type of program they are looking to complete.
 After that, determining prospective schools becomes critical.
 Below is a list of resources to help students get off on the right foot when planning for an educational, and professional, career in Nursing.
+Students can also find more information on centralized websites like UniversityHQ.

 Create Your Plan